The brain and our intellect are remarkable. We know so much - but the thing is, the more we know, the more we discover there is to know.

 “I never came upon any of my discoveries through the process of rational thinking.”

-So how do we get beyond the mind and intellect?
+So how do we go beyond just relying on the mind and intellect?